antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Going back to the main of R2 the  **Nunes set**  should still be selected.
-* Also check in the **Cohort Overview** the annotation to investiagte  what kind is annotation is provided which could be handy to query this dataset.
+* Also check in the **Cohort Overview** the annotation to investigate  what kind is annotation is provided which could be handy to query this dataset.

-Q: Do you seen any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).
+Q: Do you see any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).

 #### Genomic data.

 Up to now, we have mainly looked at gene expression profiles,the Nunes data provides us with the means also to examine genomic data in more detail.

-In the context of colorectal cancer,  **Comparative Genomic Hybridization (CGH)** profiles are used to detect** copy numebr variation (CNV)** across the genome.
+In the context of colorectal cancer,  **Comparative Genomic Hybridization (CGH)** profiles are used to detect **copy number variation (CNV)** across the genome.
 Those CNV's include amplifications (gains) and deletions (losses).
-This type of genomic event can lead to overexpression of oncogenes and or loss of tumor supression genes.
+This type of genomic events can lead to overexpression of oncogenes and or loss of tumor suppression genes.

 ![](_static/images/MolOncCRC/CGH_examples.jpg "CGH example")
 [**Example of CGH profiles:CGH profile of malignant melonama:  A is a Control sample**](_static/images/MolOncCRC/CGH_examples.jpg)